naturomics/CapsNet-Tensorflow/README.md

 **Step 3.**
 Start training with command line:
 ```
-$ pip install tqdm  # install it if you haven't installed yes
+$ pip install tqdm  # install it if you haven't installed yet
 $ python train.py
 ```